-Pursuant to Section 694-A of the PA School Code, ECSD was placed in "Financial Watch" status by the PA Department of Education (PDE) on September 27, 2017 and was required to submit a Financial Plan that outlines a path toward the district's financial solvency.
-In order to complete this plan, ECSD has received technical assistance from Public Financial Management (PFM), gathered data from peer school districts, held public meetings, and consulted with internal and external experts on all matters of public education.
-Prior to completing this plan, the school district reconfigured and consolidated school operations and received a recurring annual \$14 million adjustment in state aid to close it's structural deficit, repair its buildings and improve educational resources.
-As a result of this subsidy adjustment and pursuant to Section 695-A of the PA School Code, ECSD will be placed under the supervision of a Financial Administrator appointed by the Governor.
-The Financial Administrator shall have complete access to the school district's records and their duties include; review of existing school district policies and procedures, development of the financial improvement plan with consultation with the PDE Secretary and to implement performance goals, benchmarks and timetables to improve the financial performance and ensure fiscal solvency of the school district.
-The Financial Administrator may, after consultation with the PDE Secretary, remove the school district from financial watch status when the school district demonstrates the ability to maintain a structurally balanced budget.
+Pursuant to Section 694-A of the PA School Code, ECSD was placed in "Financial Watch" status by the PA Department of Education (PDE) on September 27, 2018 and was required to submit a Financial Plan that outlines a path toward the district's financial solvency.
+Prior to completing this plan, the school district reconfigured and consolidated school operations and received a recurring annual \$14 million adjustment in state aid to close its structural deficit, repair its buildings and improve educational resources.
+As a result of this subsidy adjustment and pursuant to Section 695-A of the PA School Code, ECSD was placed under the supervision of a Financial Administrator appointed by the Governor.
+The statute directs the Financial Administrator to develop a Financial Improvement Plan to improve the financial performance and ensure fiscal solvency of the school district.
+This plan was submitted to the Secretary of Education on January 31, 2019 and must be approved or disapproved by March 17, 2019.